indygreg/zippylog/README.md

 to disk or similar so-simple-it-won't-fail backend, thank you.

 Finally, I found the documentation and ease-of-use of Protocol Buffers to be superior to Thrift's.

-Extensions, in particular, make my life much more pleasant.
+Also, I could have just written out JSON, YAML, XML, etc, but since Protocol Buffers are so fast and small, I couldn't live with myself if I had sacrificed those qualities.